 What should my student do if they are ill?

-Your student should go to the Health and Counseling Services Center in Foreman Hall, Monday to Friday, during regular hours.
-The clinic is open until 6 p.m. four nights a week.
+Your student should go to the Health and Counseling Services Center in Foreman Hall, Monday through Friday.
+The Health Clinic is open 8:30am-5pm with self-scheduling available through the portal webpage.
 Your student will be screened by an RN and given an appointment with a nurse practitioner or a physician if necessary.
 If students are sick on a weekend and it is an emergency, they should go to O'Connor Hospital.
 If your student is unable to get there on their own, we encourage them to take the Bronco Bus or Riverview Shuttle.
 If necessary, a private ambulance can be requested by University Police.

 What happens if a student has an extenuating personal circumstance come up during school?

-Students should contact Health and Counseling Services.
+Students should contact Health and Counseling Services in Foreman Hall at 607-746-4690.
 In the event that extended time is needed away from college, a Personal Leave of Absence may be granted in such circumstances as illness or other unusual personal hardship.
-Students must petition for such a leave through the Director of Health and Counseling Services.
+Students must petition for such a leave through the Director of Counseling Services.

 What type of academic assistance is available to my student?

 Each student is assigned an academic advisor within their program of study.
 The advisor's name is provided at orientation and initial meetings with advisors are held during orientation.
 Students are required to see their advisors several times throughout each semester and to maintain communication with them during their attendance at the college.

 Tutoring and other special services are available at the Resnick Academic Achievement Center, located in the Resnick Library.
 All students are encouraged to familiarize themselves with these services, which support academic success and career planning.

 Why has a "hold" been placed on my student's account?